Important Notes:

 Aegrotat Standing (AEG)

-Aegrotat standing (AEG) is granted based on a review of the student’s term work and the reason for the petition.
-On approval of a student's petition, the Undergraduate Assessment Committee aegrotat standing, which carries credit for the course, but is not considered for averaging purposes.
-Aegrotat standing is a substitute for assigning an assessed mark; it is considered when three or more final examinations were missed or extraordinarily encumbered and the student was clearly passing the course.
+Aegrotat standing (AEG) is granted in very rare cases based on a review of the student’s term work and the reason for the petition.
+On approval of a student's petition, the UAC may grant aegrotat standing, which carries credit for the course, but is not considered for averaging purposes.
+Aegrotat standing is a substitute for assigning an assessed mark; it is considered when three or more final examinations were missed or extraordinarily impacted, and the student was clearly passing the course.

 Note